jpype-project/jpype/doc/userguide.rst

     jpype.startJVM("-Xint", "-Xdebug", "-Xnoagent",
       "-Xrunjdwp:transport=dt_socket,server=y,address=12999,suspend=n")

-Then add a marker in your program when it is time to attach the debugger in the form of a pause statement.
+Next, add a marker in the form of a pause statement at the location where the debugger should be attached.

 .. code-block:: python